Darnay Scott: Cincinnati Bengals

-Scott was selected by the Cincinnati Bengals in the second round (30th pick overall) of the 1994 NFL Draft.
+Scott was selected by the Cincinnati Bengals in the second round (30th pick overall) of the 1994 NFL draft.
 As a rookie, he made an immediate impact teaming with Carl Pickens to form one of the NFL's most potent wide receiver tandems.
 He caught touchdown passes of 55 and 67 yards against the two-time defending Super Bowl Champion Dallas Cowboys, finishing the contest with 4 receptions for 155 yards.
 The following week against the Seattle Seahawks he turned in yet another spectacular effort with 7 catches for 157 yards (including a 76-yard catch).
 He finished the season with 46 catches for 866 yards and 5 touchdowns while rushing for 106 yards in 10 attempts.
 He led all rookies with 866 receiving yards and the AFC in Yards Per Reception with 18.8.

-His success continued in 1995 as he caught a career long 88-yard touchdown pass against Seattle Seahawks and the following week caught a 56-yard touchdown finishing the game with 4 catches for 125 yards in a win against the Houston Oilers.
+His success continued in 1995 as he caught a career long 88-yard touchdown pass against Seattle Seahawks and the following week caught a 56-yard touchdown finishing the game with 4 catches for 125 yards in a loss against the Houston Oilers.
 In 1997 he caught the final pass thrown by Bengals QB Boomer Esiason: a 77-yard touchdown reception.

 His best season as a professional came in 1999 season when he finished the season with 68 receptions for 1,022 yards and seven touchdowns.

 In 2000, Pickens was released before the start of training camp and Scott was expected to start opposite rookie Peter Warrick, but suffered a fractured left tibia and fibula during a morning practice on August 1.
 It was considered a career-threatening injury and he was placed on the injured reserve list on August 2.

 In 2001, he regained his starting position opposite Warrick, leading the team with 819 yards on 57 receptions and 2 touchdowns.
 In 2002, with the signing of free agent Michael Westbrook, he was released in a salary cap move on July 9.
 The additional cap space was expected to also help in the signing of linebackers Takeo Spikes and Brian Simmons to contract extensions.

 Although he only had one 1,000 yard season in his career, Scott is considered one of the best wide receivers in Bengals history.
 He left as the fourth all-time leading receiver, recording 386 receptions for 5,975 yards, a 15.5-yard average and 35 touchdowns.

 Jacksonville Jaguars

-On July 22, 2002, he was signed as a free agent by the Jacksonville Jaguars, with the expectation of being Jimmy Smith backup.
+On July 22, 2002, he was signed as a free agent by the Jacksonville Jaguars, with the expectation of being Jimmy Smith’s backup.
 He was limited with a chronic shoulder injury during preseason and was released on September 1.